or-bd/youtube_playlist/README.md

 # Youtube Playlist

-A simple shared youtube playlist (works like radio), once you add your video other clients can view / edit it with you.
+A simple shared youtube playlist (works like radio), once you add your video other clients can view and edit it with you.

 Demo: https://youtube.sudozone.com.